MiSAKASiRiN/NMEA-Process/README.md

 # NMEA-Process
-A GNSS NMEA message converter for MCU or Serial
+A GNSS NMEA message converter for MCU or TTL